memgraph/docs/products/memgraph/v0.51.0/reference_guide/query-modules.md

 ```

 Memgraph will now attempt to load the query modules form all `*.so` and `*.py`
 files it finds in the given directory.
+The `*.so` modules are usually written
+using the C API and the `*.py` modules are written using the Python API.
+Each
-Each file corresponds to one query
-module.
-Names of these files will be mapped to query module names.
-So in our
+file corresponds to one query module.
+Names of these files will be mapped to
-case, we have an `example.so` which will be mapped to `example` module and a
+query module names.
+So in our case, we have an `example.so` which will be
-`py_example.py` which will be mapped to `py_example` module in the query
+mapped to `example` module and a `py_example.py` which will be mapped to
-language.
+`py_example` module in the query language.

 Each query module can define multiple procedures.
 Both of our examples define
 a single procedure creatively named `procedure`.